OmarElkeshen38/food-management-app/README.md

-# 🍽️ RecipeHub - Food Management App
+# 🍽️ FoodRecipe - Food Management App

 RecipeHub is a full-featured web application that allows users to **register**, **verify their account**, and **manage recipes** with ease.
 Users can add, update, search, and manage recipes and categories, as well as perform account-related operations like changing passwords.